How Long Does It Take to Lose Weight?

 Maintaining rapid weight loss can be incredibly challenging.
 Often, the methods used to achieve quick results are not sustainable in the long run.
 Extreme calorie restriction, intense exercise routines, and other drastic measures can lead to burnout and weight gain once normal habits resume.

-Risks of Losing Weight Too Fast
+Risks of Losing Weight Too Fast:

 You may lose muscle.